Carlton Food Network: The Taste era

 In September 2000, Carlton announced it had a signed a joint venture with the supermarket chain Sainsbury's to co-brand the channel.
 The deal saw the announcement of interactive services for digital TV viewers that would allow them to order recipe ingredients from Sainsbury's through their set-top box.
 The rebranding took place the following May, with the channel becoming Taste CFN and the launch of the taste.co.uk website, merging Carlton's SimplyFood and Sainsbury's tasteforlife websites.
 The channel was now promoted by Sainsbury's both in-store and on its website.

 However, the partnership was brief, and it was announced in August 2001 that the venture was to be disbanded on 1 September.
 Less than expected revenues from e-commerce and a weakened advertising market were blamed on the decision to close the venture, which saw the return of ownership of the Taste CFN channel back to Carlton and the return of the web-based recipe and wine assets to Sainsbury's, with the taste.co.uk website being shut down and its assets being reused by Sainsbury's own websites.

-Although Carlton returned ownership of Taste CFN as part of the venture disbanding, Carlton decided to close the channel and it ceased broadcasting on 1 December.
+Although Carlton returned ownership of Taste CFN as part of the venture disbanding, Carlton decided to close the channel and it ceased broadcasting on 30 November.
 The final day of transmission for the channel was full of never-before-seen programming.
 At 23:58, Taste CFN aired a farewell montage of clips from the programming aired all throughout its five years of operation, followed by a final airing of its ident, with a closing announcement:

-Afterward, before a final fade-out, this caption appeared on-screen:
+Afterward, before a final fade-out and showing Carlton Cinema on-screen, this caption appeared on-screen:

 On ITV Digital, it was anticipated that the slot was to be filled by a new channel on the now struggling platform, but in the end, the space became a preview channel for ITV Digital suppliers and potential customers.

+The channel also shut down in Africa, where it was carried on the DStv platform.

 Post closure

 Less than a month before the closure of the channel, a new food and cookery channel from the UKTV network began broadcasting, UK Food, a spin-off channel from UK Style.
-Later known as the Good Food Channel before closedown, the channel has been known to broadcast former CFN programming, including original programming that was made for CFN such as Use Your Loaf, co-hosted by James Martin and Paul Hollywood.
+Later known as the Good Food Channel before closedown, the channel was known to broadcast former CFN programming, including original programming that was made for CFN such as Use Your Loaf, co-hosted by James Martin and Paul Hollywood.
 Good Food closed on 11 September 2019 due to Discovery taking control of the channel and deciding to merge it with the Food Network.